sov2000/etspi-cli/README.md

 ```
 If you plan to use Etspi to obtain API tokens, you will also need to have `openssl` installed or some other means to generate certificates suitable for SSL/TLS to secure HTTP server.
 Alternatively, you can use dedicated tools like Postman to obtain tokens manually.
 However, Etspi offers a more convenient approach, and you only need to do this once if you persist the tokens.
 Etspi will automatically use persited refresh token to get a fresh API token when necessary.

+## Configuration:

+Etspi requires `--key`, `--token`, `--refresh-token`, and `--expiry` arguments for all commands excepts the `auth` command which is used to obtain and setup these values.
+The values for these arguments can be also supplied via environmental variables prefixed by `ETSPI_` followed by argument name, e.g. `ETSPI_TOKEN`, `ETSPI_REFRESH_TOKEN`, etc.

+Etspi will also attempt to load these values from `auth.env` file located in `.etspi` folder in user home directory.
+Etspi will create this folder on first invocation, but the `auth.env` file has to be created by the `auth` command with persist `-tF` flag or manually.
+The format for the file is standard `.env` file with `key=value` pair on each line.
+Because the file contains sensitive information, consider securing the file with proper permissions and ensure that it can only be read/written by the user running `etspi`.

+The source and the values of the required arguments can be checked by supplying the `-v` flag to `etspi`.
+This will output `Auth Parameters` table with key, values, and their sources.
+The possible value sources are COMMANDLINE for command line arguments, ENVIRONMENT for environment variables, and DEFAULT_MAP for `auth.env` file.
+The precedence is such that environment variable values override the `auth.env` file values and command line arguments override both the variables and the file values.

 ## Authentication:

 Before you can use the app, you will need to obtain an API key from Etsy.
 You can find more info and how to request a key on the [developer portal](https://www.etsy.com/developers).
-Familiarize yourself with the Etsy OAuth 2.0 authentication process ([link to Etsy OAuth 2.0 documentation](https://developers.etsy.com/documentation/essentials/authentication)).
 Etspi assists with authorization and tokens once you've created an app and acquired an API key.
+If the tokens are saved, they are automatically refreshed as needed upon expiration.

 - Note the Keystring from the App settings.
 You will need it to start the auth flow.
 - In the App settings, you will also need to add a callback URL for the Etspi that will be used in the auth flow.